-84%), while the other uses Holco resistors (score: 91%); hence the argument,' Martin Colloms explains with a patronising smile to a flabbergasted JA.
-The Denon piano recording spreads the
+(score: 91%); hence the argument,' Martin Colloms explains with a patronising smile to a flabbergasted JA.
+'The Denon piano recording spreads the

-(KK is trying to convert his wife to the joys of hi-fi, by demonstrating the garage door track)

-It sounds just like you, when you come home late and don't have your key,' she
+(KK is trying to convert his wife to the joys of hi-fi, by demonstrating the garage door track) 'It sounds just like you, when you come

-PAGE of that for real?

-The symbol crash is beard dying away in the background, seek blook step in the background.
+'How's that for real?! . . .
+FADE OUT (The cymbal crash is heard dying away in

+José Vitor Henriques the darkness while birds sing in the background.)
-HERE'S THE CD EQUIVALENT of trying different turntable mats, changing paddles on your silicon damper, or varying tracking force over a Shure 'Audio Obstacle

-The ultimate in enjoyable tweakiness was once HFN/RR's limited edition quad set, pressed in SQ, QS, CD-4, and stereo (too bad Hafler was the best I could muster).
-Now it's HFN/RR again which has produced the first real test CD.
-Its test tones might appear useless now that equalisers are no longer in for flattening response, but no - they're perfect for testing tape recorder frequency response and stability.
-(A dream, but hope less to access with a Philips CD-100.)
-Music (classical, hence with real space and dynamics) is mostly reissued from commercial labels, but it's great Tony Faulkner stuff and Mike Skeet has contributed a superb drum kit and 'garage door'.
+HERE'S THE CD EQUIVALENT of trying different turntable mats, changing paddles on your silicon damper, or varying tracking force over a Shure 'Audio Obstacle for flattening response, but no - they're perfect for testing tape recorder frequency response and stability.
+(A dream, but hopeless to access with a Philips CD-100.)
+Music (classical, hence with real space and dynamics) is mostly reissued from commercial labels, but it's great Tony Faulkner stuff, and Mike Skeet has contributed a superb drum kit and 'garage door'.
 Martin Colloms' own taping of Deputy Editor Ivor Humphreys' flute has two microphone placements, and I enjoyed disagreeing with the notes about which was best.
 Speaking of notes, the real point of an issue like this is to know the mikes used for each recording, where they and the instruments were, and the dimensions of each hall.
-HFN/RR's notes only stimulate the appetite; if each track had come with a map, it would be easy to check imaging.
-For me, the best track is from Dvorak's
+HFN/RR's notes only stimulate the appetite: if each track had come with a map, it would be easy to check imaging.